-This is probably one of the most powerful insights from my personal mindfulness practice.
-I came to mindfulness after reading the book Buddhism for Mothers several years ago, when I was in the nasty trenches of postpartum depression.
+This has probably been one of the most powerful insights from my personal mindfulness practice.
+I came to mindfulness many years ago, when I was in the nasty trenches of postpartum depression.
 In those days, I would spend my 30-minute morning commute lost in a downward spiral of negative thoughts — “I’m a terrible mother, I never should have had children, my children deserve so much better, my life is never going to get better, I’m going to be sad and cry every day for the rest of my life…”

 Mindfulness taught me that my thoughts are not reality.
 They’re just thoughts.
 They’re passing mental phenomena.
 They are story and interpretation.